Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Use positive reinforcement

-Another way to motivate yourself is by using a reward system.
-The dopamine hit that you get when you check a task of a to-do list can be great, but what about giving yourself a bigger reward to look forward to once you’ve checked off 5 tasks?
+Another way to motivate yourself is to use a reward system.
+The dopamine hit you get when you check a task off a to-do list can be great, but what about giving yourself a bigger reward to look forward to once you’ve checked off five tasks?

 Rewards can help to positively reinforce your desired habits and keep you moving in the direction you want to go.